Susan S. & Kenneth Wallach Foundation

 This foundation does not have a public application process.

-The foundation explicitly states it "only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
-Grants are made at the discretion of the trustees to organizations with which they have existing relationships.
+The foundation explicitly states it "only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."
+Grants are made at the discretion of the trustees to organisations with which they have existing relationships.

 Getting on Their Radar